urfdvw/circuitpython-online-ide-1/README.md

     - The shortcut of send and newline can be swapped in settings.

 ## Planned Features
-- 中文界面和中文帮助
+From high priority to low
 - rename file
 - on microcontroller trash bin
+- cleaner code
+- variable watcher
+- 中文界面和中文帮助
-- adjustable layout
+- adjustable layout ()
+- unified widget framework

 ## References
 This project relies on the following frontend APIs